 A 40mph speed limit is generally appropriate on higher quality suburban roads with less frontage development but with side roads, some bends and traffic signals or pedestrian crossings.
 Repeater signs are required.

-In exceptional circumstances 50mph speed limits may be introduced on roads where the environment and characteristics allow this speed to be achieved safely − ie dual carriageways, radial routes or bypasses.
+In exceptional circumstances 50mph speed limits may be introduced on roads where the environment and characteristics allow this speed to be achieved safely − such as dual carriageways, radial routes or bypasses.
 Higher speed limits encourage urban through traffic to use routes of this nature rather than less suitable residential streets.

 The default speed limit on unlit roads is de-restricted to 60mph on single carriageways and 70mph on dual carriageways and motorways.